Erectile Dysfunction / How Long Does Temporary Erectile Dysfunction Last

 Often improves after stopping or switching to alternative medications, but only under the supervision of a healthcare professional.

 It may take weeks to months to improve, especially if lifestyle changes or medical treatment are needed.
+This means that recovery time varies, and treating the root cause is important.

 Treatment Options for Temporary Erectile Dysfunction